pedzed/laravel-semanticui-vuejs/README.md

-# Laravel, Semantic UI and VueJS
+# Laravel, Semantic UI and Vue

 This is a fresh Laravel installation with Semantic UI as CSS framework and Vue.

 ### Includes
 - Laravel 5.2
 - Semantic UI 2.1
-    - LESS support
 - Vue
 - Imagemin
 - HTML5Shiv